KEINOS/Mastodon_speech_for_MacOSX/README.md

 ## How to build it your own

-1. First of all, be sure that you have set your `php.ini` settings as below to enable create Phar files.
+1. First of all, be sure that you have set your `php.ini`'s "[Phar]" settings as below to enable create Phar files.(Use `$ php --ini` to find where it is.)

    ```php.ini
     phar.readonly = 0